carpentries/lesson-development-training/episodes/24-collaborating.md

 - `In Progress`
 - `Done`

-If you add an issue or pull request to a card in the board, it will automatically be moved it to ‘Done’ for you when you close the issue or merge the pull request.
+If you add an issue or pull request to a card in the board, it will automatically be moved to ‘Done’ for you when you close the issue or merge the pull request.
 One common extra column is `On hold` or `Waiting`.
 If you have tasks that get held up by waiting on other people (e.g. to respond to your questions) then moving them to a separate column makes their current state clearer.

 You can also create a card without an issue.
 Such cards (or notes) can have detailed content like checklists.
 GitHub also allows you to convert a card to an issue so you can add labels or detailed comments to it.
 Sometimes, a card you thought was simple and self-contained might turn out to be a bigger task than you anticipated - in that case, it is sensible to create new cards that reference the one they broke off from.